 Address: Stara Zagora, 107 Tsar Simeon Veliki Blvd.

 Stara Zagora is one of the fastest growing and well developing cities in Bulgaria.
-The existing good infrastructure, the presence of developed industrial sectors and the favourable geographic location suitable for agricultural development make it one of the most promising cities in the country.
-Today, Stara Zagora is a modern city with state-of-the-art urban development, developed economy (among the first 10 municipalities in Bulgaria) and rich cultural life.
-The gasification of the city is happening at a good pace.
+The existing good infrastructure, the presence of developed industrial sectors and the favourable geographic location suitable for agricultural production make it one of the most promising cities in the country.
+Today, Stara Zagora is a modern city with state-of-the-art urban development, vibrant economy (ranked among the first 10 municipalities in Bulgaria) and rich cultural life.
+The gasification of the city is happening at a steady pace.
 The ecological fuel is used in most public buildings - kindergartens, schools, administrative and cultural institutes.
-The system for industrial and mostly for domestic gasification continues to develop.
+The industrial and domestic gasification network continues to spread.
 Key economic sectors for the Municipality are: machine building; metal processing; production of foods, tobacco, beer and wine; wood processing and production of furniture, textile, tailoring.
-The most dynamic development was recorded in the furniture industry, the production of machinery and equipment and plastic products.
-The production of the manufacturing enterprises is competitive also because of the use of natural gas as a source of energy.
+The most dynamic growth was recorded in the furniture industry, the production of machinery and equipment and plastic products.
+The production of the manufacturing enterprises is competitive because of the use of natural gas as a source of energy.
 Successful investments in the Municipality could be made in the fruit and vine growing, oil and technical crops cultivation.

 On the territory of the Municipality is located the first Bulgarian opera outside of Sofia.
 In Stara Zagora was built one of the oldest theatres in Bulgaria - Geo Milev Drama Theatre.
 Here was established the first urban European park in the country - Ayazmoto.
 14 km away from the city centre is situated the national balneological resort Stara Zagora Mineral Baths.
-In the city can be found the Museum of Religions, Neolithic Dwellings Museum, Augusta Trayana Forum.
-On the territory of Stara Zagora Municipality are located the natural landmarks: Zmeyova Dupka (Dragon’s Hole) (a system of caves on the land of Zmeyovo Village), Volcano Crater (a rock formation of a volcanic origin), Milkini Skali (Milka’s Rocks) (with numerous nests of rock eagles on the land of Koleva Village).
-Among the traditional holidays and festivals of the Municipality are the National Saint John's Eve Fair of Bulgarian Folklore and Bulgarian Traditional Dishes in Pryaporets Village, Forum of Antique and Pre-Renaissance Playwright held in Stara Zagora, Bogorodichna Stapka (Mother of God’s Step) National Thracian Folklore Fair in Stara Zagora Mineral Baths, Veselin Hanchev National Youth Poetry Contest.
+In the city you can visit the Museum of Religions, the Neolithic Dwellings Museum, the Augusta Trayana Forum.
+On the territory of Stara Zagora Municipality are located interesting natural landmarks: Zmeyova Dupka (Dragon’s Hole) (a system of caves on the land of Zmeyovo Village), Volcano Crater (a rock formation of a volcanic origin), Milkini Skali (Milka’s Rocks) (with numerous nests of rock eagles on the land of Koleva Village).
+Among the traditional holidays and festivals of the Municipality are the National Saint John's Eve Fair of Bulgarian Folklore and Bulgarian Traditional Dishes in Pryaporets Village, Forum of Antique and Pre-Renaissance Playwriting held in Stara Zagora, Bogorodichna Stapka (Mother of God’s Step), National Thracian Folklore Fair in Stara Zagora Mineral Baths, Veselin Hanchev National Youth Poetry Contest.